-This section describes economic tools and methodologies that applicants should and can apply to support their application.
+80 This section describes economic tools and methodologies that applicants can apply to support their application.
+Each assessment will be undertaken on a case-by-case basis.
+For benefits that are difficult to quantify, qualitative analysis can be used to determine the nature and the size of the impacts.
 The Ministry may request specific analyses if it considers them necessary to support the application.